willkwon-math/willkwon-math.github.io/talks.md

 ## Mathematics(Research talks)
+- Local Sobolev, $C^1$, $C^2$, and Schauder estimates for Stokes equations with variable coefficients, GLESPA, Nov.
+2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, PDE and Applied Analysis at POSTECH (online), Sep.
 2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, PDE seminar at Yonsei University(online), Aug.
 2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, Nonlinear PDEs Summer School, UC Berkeley, Jun.
 2024.